The Law of Above Down - Inside Out

 All life is a movie, and we all play parts in each other’s projections.
 There is no scroll on the other side of the veil where what is supposed to happen has been written.
 We all just make our life up.
 Only then is it written.

 We all have the opportunity to stand—moment by moment—at the center of eternity where all potential and all possibility are readily available to us.
-I do not know anyone who just suddenly woke up fully conscious.

 In these peaceful moments, the great truths coalesce.
 When we take these noble truths down into our consciousness and commit to them, we are living the spirit of “Above Down—Inside Out.”
 This model deserves large amounts of thought and consideration on our part.